What is JBA?

 Overview of the Academy

 Truman State University created the Joseph Baldwin Academy in 1985 in order to provide the benefits of a liberal arts education to students beyond its own undergraduates.
-Since then the Academy has grown in size from 4 classes with 60 students to 20 classes with around 350 students in 2015.
+Since then the Academy has grown in size from 4 classes with 60 students to 20 classes with around 400 students in 2016.
 The Academy provides courses in all areas of the liberal arts, including the humanities, fine arts, natural sciences, and social sciences.
 All of the Academy’s classes are challenging, for they are designed to be the approximate equivalent of a semester-long university course offered during the regular academic year.
 The faculty members of the Academy’s classes structure their courses to suit the interests and abilities of the talented students who make up our student body.
-I have personally selected the JBA faculty members, choosing some of the most exceptional teacher-scholars among the Truman faculty.
+The Dean has personally selected the JBA faculty members, choosing some of the most exceptional teacher-scholars among Truman and alumni.

 Students who are currently enrolled in the 7th, 8th, or 9th grade may be nominated by their school counselor or principal if they rank in the 95th percentile of a normed exam (see Admissions on this site for details) Admissions.
 If you are a student who meets these requirements and would like to attend the Academy, but have not been nominated by your home school, please contact us at email@example.com.

-- Students who need to take the ACT must register by November 3, 2016 with the Joseph Baldwin Academy and take the ACT on December 10, 2016.
-Instructions will be mailed to the students in the application packets.
+- Students who need to take the ACT must register by November 3, 2017 with the Joseph Baldwin Academy and take the ACT on December 9, 2017.
+Instructions will be mailed to the students in their application packets.

 - The professors were outstanding and the content covered was interesting.
 I’m glad I took this class!